top of page

 Wednesday, June 7, 2023

-Zoom webinar provided by Vanderbilt Libraries.
+Zoom webinar provided by NYU Libraries.

 Closing Keynote | K.C.
-Boyd, Jennifer Garrett, Martha Hickson, and Tarida Anantachai
+Boyd, Peter Bromberg, Jennifer Garrett, Martha Hickson, and Tarida Anantachai

 Friday, June 9, 2023

-Hickson headshot 2022 (1).jpg
+Martha Hickson headshot

 K.C.
 Boyd is a school librarian with the District of Columbia Public Schools System.
 She has previously worked as the Lead Librarian for the East St. Louis School District #189 in East St. Louis, IL., a Area Library Coordinator for Chicago Public Schools and a District Coordinator for the Mayor Daley Book Club for Middle School Students.
 She is a second generation educator and holds Master’s degrees in Library Information Science, Media Communications, and Education Leadership.
 Boyd was the national 2022 School Library Journal Magazine, “Librarian of the Year.”